CAR T-cell Therapy Side Effects

 Timeline of CAR T-cell Therapy Side Effects

-After years of treatment with CAR T-cells, researchers noticed a general timeline of side effects.
-Not all patients experience side effects of therapy, and some experience only a few, easily managed symptoms of CRS or CAR T cell-related encephalopathy.
+After years of treatment with CAR T-cells, researchers noticed a general side effects timeline.
+Not all patients experience therapy side effects, and some experience only a few, easily managed symptoms of CRS or CAR T cell-related encephalopathy.
 Below is a typical timeline for side effects from CAR T-cell therapy.

 Time After CAR T-cell Therapy